pub struct HashSetBuilder<K, S = RandomState> { /* private fields */ }Expand description

 pub fn resize_mode(self, resize_mode: ResizeMode) -> Self

 Set the resizing mode of the set.
-See ResizeMode
+See ResizeMode for details.

 Sourcepub fn collector(self, collector: Collector) -> Self